 3-4 garlic cloves (crushed and goes in at the very end!)

 Prepare your veggies (except onion and celery) into a mince-like substance by using your thermie, blender or food processor.
 Add your roughly chopped carrot, sweet potato and zucchini and blend or pulse until you have it all chopped up finely but not so much that it's mush!
 Set aside.

 Ok, so if you are using your home made broth, you would have a layer of fat that has cooled on top of your broth jar.
 Use this fat disc to fry your first ingredients.
-You be the judge of how much you would like (More fat = more flavour!) and I used about 1/4 of the fat disc from my jar.
-Otherwise pop your tallow, lard, ghee, butter, coconut oil, oilve oil etc. (2 tblspns) in your big pot on high heat.
+You be the judge of how much you would like (more fat = more flavour!)
+I use about 1/4 of the fat disc from my jar.
+Otherwise pop your tallow, lard, ghee, butter, coconut oil, oilve oil etc. in your big pot on high heat.

 Add onion and saute until transparent and then add your mince.

 When the mince is about half browned, add your cinnamon, thyme and oregano.

 Stir this all in and then add your 'minced veggies', tomatoes, your tomato paste, your stock concentrate or salt, your finely chopped celery, your bone broth and bay leaves.
 After this is all stirred through, turn heat to a simmer.

 Leave to cook for 3-4 hours (minimum) on low heat so you still have that simmer going.
 Leave uncovered for a thicker sauce or leave lid on for a 'soupier' sauce!
 The reason I like to cook this recipe for a while is to thoroughly cook the sweet potato as this is the 'sweet' part of your dish.
 As there is no sugar in this recipe, I find the sweet potato a very important element.